Monsoonjr99/cis-7-project-goodlane/README.md

 Class project of Danny Goodlow and Ryan Lane

-This program is to simulate a game of Blackjack and calculate the change of winning for each player hand
+This program is to simulate a game of Blackjack and calculate the chance of winning for each player hand

 version 1.0
 created June 10, 2020